Maronite Cypriots: Demographics

 Until the Turkish invasion of 1974, the town of Kormakitis was known as a centre of Maronite culture.
+Kormakitis village, was inhabited by approximately 50% of the Maronites of Cyprus.
+Its characteristic is that its people, mainly the elderly, spoke their own dialect, not spoken by Maronites living in the other villages.
+The dialect was obviously an Arabic dialect influenced by the local languages, Greek and Turkish.

 According to the 1960 census, there were 2,752 Maronites, mainly in the four northern villages of Kormakitis, Karpaseia, Asomatos, and Agia Marina.
 Following the hostilities between the Greek and Turkish communities that led to the de facto division of Cyprus, most Maronites dispersed to the south.
 Only about 150 mostly elderly people remained within Northern Cyprus.
 As of 2010, the total estimated population is about 5,000–6,000, primarily in the southern area of Nicosia.

 75% of Maronites live in Nicosia, 15% in Limassol, and 5% in Larnaca.